hariharankpz/Sales-data-analysis/README.md

 ## Tech Stack

-- **AWS Lambda**: Used for generating mock order data and transforming data in real-time.
+- **AWS Lambda**: Used for transforming data in real-time.
-- **Amazon DynamoDB**: Serves as the primary data store for order data and captures Change Data Capture (CDC) events using DynamoDB Streams.
+- **Amazon DynamoDB**: Serves as the primary data store for order data.
+- **Amazon DynamoDB Streams**: Captures changes (inserts, updates, deletes) to the DynamoDB table, providing a continuous log of changes for downstream processing.
-- **Amazon Kinesis Stream**: Collects and processes streaming data in real-time.
+- **Amazon Kinesis Stream**: Collects and processes the CDC events from DynamoDB Streams in real-time, enabling real-time analytics and processing.
-- **Amazon Kinesis Firehose**: Transforms and stores the streaming data in an S3 bucket.
+- **Amazon Kinesis Firehose**: Handles the delivery of the streaming data from Kinesis Stream to S3.
+It can batch, compress, and transform the data before storing it.
 - **Amazon S3**: Stores transformed data.
 - **AWS Glue Crawler**: Scans the S3 bucket to determine the structure and schema of the stored data and updates the Glue Catalog.
-- **AWS Glue Catalog**: Acts as a metadata repository that stores information about the structure and schema of the data in S3.
+- **AWS Glue Catalog**: Stores metadata about the data structure and schema, allowing tools like Athena to understand and query the data stored in S3.
-- **Amazon Athena**: Used for running ad-hoc queries on the data stored in the S3 bucket.
+- **Amazon Athena**: Enables you to run SQL queries directly (Ad-hoc queries) against the data stored in S3, using the metadata stored in the AWS Glue Catalog.

 ## Objective